 Step out onto the sun-soaked streets of this Spanish gem, and you’ll find that ancient cultures from around the world have left their mark on Seville, giving it a personality all its own.
 Get lost with each other, and see how many cultural influences you can spot on your own scavenger hunt through the city.
 Bask in the glory of Roman ruins, medieval engravings, and the vibrant Moorish palace Real Alcázar, and you’ll be left with a glow that matches the city itself.

-Sweet scrumptious strudel and musical notes from world-famous compositions await you in Austria’s capital.
+Sweet, scrumptious strudel and musical notes from world-famous compositions await you in Austria’s capital.
 The Kaffeehäuser (coffee house) culture reigns supreme here, so sip on some renowned Viennese coffee while watching the world go by on cobblestone streets.
 Revel in imperial architecture, and catch a concert featuring the works of Mozart and Beethoven.
-Plus, there’s no better place to steal a smooch than in front of Klimt’s The Kiss at the Belvedere Gallery.
+Plus, there’s no better place to steal a smooch on your vacation in Vienna than in front of Klimt’s The Kiss at the Belvedere Gallery.